Taylor-McNeil/FrontendMentorSolutions/docs/qr-code-component-main/README.md

 # Frontend Mentor - QR Code Component Solution

-This is a solution to the [QR code component challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) on Frontend Mentor.
+This is a solution to the [QR Code Component ](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) challenge on Frontend Mentor.

 ## Table of contents